sdc-china/IDA-doc/_posts/2018-01-15-tutorial-summary.md

 order: 6
 ---

-In this tutorial you know how to use keter for a working CI/CD solution for BPM process applications.
+In this tutorial you know how to use IDA for a working CI/CD solution for BPM process applications.

 The tutorial showed you the following modules: